loosolab/UROPA/docs/uropa-example.md

 	* Case 3: Both queries validate features overlapping with the peaks.

-	The Tables [1] and [2] shown below, represent the All_hits and Best_hits outputs of UROPA,respectively for the 3 cases.
+	The Tables [1] and [2] shown below, represent the AllHits and BestHits outputs of UROPA,respectively for the 3 cases.

-	In the 'All_hits' all the features found within the given distance will be annotated for the peak, while in the 'Best_hits' only the annotation with the closest feature  per peak per query is displayed.
+	In the 'AllHits' all the features found within the given distance will be annotated for the peak, while in the 'BestHits' only the annotation with the closest feature  per peak per query is displayed.

 	| peak_id | p_chr | p_start  | p_center | p_end    | feature  | feat_start| feat_end |feat_strand|distance | feat_pos   |genomic_location |feat_ovl_peak | peak_ovl_feat | gene_name| query |